Goda’s Slave – Chapter 14: Body of the Giant

 “You!
 Stop!”

 Kanna turned her head—again, without any direct control.
-She saw a beautiful young woman standing in the front yard of the house, just on the other side of the fence.
+A beautiful young woman stood in the front yard of the house, just on the other side of the fence.
 Light rays came down from between the trees and struck the woman’s face, giving her an angelic appearance in spite of her black robes.
 The woman looked very familiar, but even with the awareness that she was dreaming, Kanna’s mind was still not fully lucid, and she found that she couldn’t put a name to the person standing before her.

 The woman smiled, her hands clasped in front of her, her clothes giving a strangely severe contrast to the bright greenery around them.
 “I’ve been looking for you,” she said.
 “You’re the apprentice, aren’t you?
 I have a problem with my garden that I need you to solve.”